 - S. assistance has contributed to measured improvements in basic health indicators, including child nutrition and mortality, improved access to maternal healthcare, and the containment of the spread of HIV/AIDS.

-- The U.S. government funded the construction of a 10 megawatt (MW) power plant in northern Haiti.
-This power plant provides 24/7 electricity to the Caracol Industrial Park, and in five communes surrounding the park.
-To date, more than 11,000 households, businesses, and government institutions have been properly connected with meters to the power grid.
+- The U.S. government funded the construction of a 10-megawatt power plant in northern This power plant provides 24/7 electricity to the Caracol Industrial Park and to five communes surrounding the park.
+To date, more than 14,000 households, businesses, and government institutions have been properly connected with meters to the power grid.

-For more information on the strategy and budget see: https://www.state.gov/p/wha/ci/ha/index.htm.
+For more information on the strategy and budget, please visit: https://www.state.gov/haiti-reports/.

 Bilateral Economic Relations

-Since 2011, the Haitian Government has emphasized encouraging foreign investment and developing private-led market-based economic growth.
+Since 2011, the Government of Haiti has emphasized encouraging foreign investment and developing private-led, market-based economic growth.
 President Moïse campaigned on a platform of economic development, innovation, energy reform, and universal education.
-The Government of Haiti encourages the inflow of new capital and technological innovations and has articulated a commitment to improve the business environment and attract foreign investors.
-However, reoccurring fuel shortages and insecurity in the second half of 2018 and in early 2019 have begun to discourage investment.
+The Haitian government encourages the inflow of new capital and technological innovations and has articulated a commitment to improve the business environment and attract foreign investors.
+However, recurring fuel shortages and the Haitian government’s unilateral actions to stop payment on and cancel contracts with independent power producers have begun to discourage investment.
+U.S. companies considering investing in Haiti’s energy sector have expressed concern about the Haitian government’s lack of adherence to its contractual obligations.

 Haiti’s Center of Investment Facilitation aims to facilitate and promote investment in the local economy by reducing administrative delays, streamlining the creation of enterprises, and facilitating the provision of inducements.
-Nevertheless, overall costs to start and operate a new business in Haiti remain high; access to credit as well as structures for investor protection are still insufficient.
-The United States and Haiti have a bilateral agreement on investment guarantees that permits the U.S. Overseas Private Investment Corporation to offer programs in Haiti.
+Nevertheless, overall costs to start and operate a new business in Haiti remain high, and access to credit as well as structures for investor protection are still insufficient.
+The United States and Haiti have a bilateral agreement on investment guarantees that permits the U.S. International Development Finance Corporation to offer programs in Haiti.

-Additional information on business opportunities in Haiti can be found at www.export.gov under market intelligence, Country Commercial Guides.
+Additional information on business opportunities in Haiti can be found at www.export.gov, under the subheadings of Market Intelligence and Country Commercial Guides.

 U.S. Trade Preferences for Haiti